What is Moyamoya Disease?

 How Is Moyamoya Disease Treated?

 Treatment for moyamoya disease focuses on improving blood flow to the brain and preventing future strokes or bleeding in the brain.
 Medications can decrease the risk of stroke and manage other symptoms.
-In cases where blood flow to the brain is severely limited or is getting substantially worse over time, surgery may be recommended.
+If blood flow to the brain is severely limited or is getting substantially worse over time, surgery may be recommended.

 Medications commonly used to treat moyamoya and its symptoms include: